WEB160 » Syllabus

 Type of Course: Workforce Education Preparatory

-This course provides an overview and detailed look at the techniques used to write successful copy for a website.
+This course provides an overview and detailed look at the user-centered design techniques used to write successful human and machine readable search engine optimized copy for a website.

-The Students will create reader friendly and searchable copy for a website that they will implement into a portfolio piece to be presented to potential employers.
+The Students will create user-centered and searchable copy for a website that they will implement into a portfolio piece to be presented to potential employers.

 Upon successful completion of WEB160, the student will be able to:

-- Differentiate style between conventional writing and writing for the web
+- Differentiate the writing styles and principles between conventional writing for print media versus writing for the web and electronic media

-- Use the principals of user-centered text to effectively create written content for a website
+- Use the principles of User-Centered Design (UCD) to effectively create human readable content for a website

 - Hot Text: Web Writing that Works, by Jonathan & Lisa Price